ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 ## ⭐ Star This Project

-If Asus Smart Charge helps you manage your ASUS laptop on Linux, please **give it a ⭐ on GitHub** — it helps other ASUS Linux users discover the tool!
+If zhelper helps you manage your ASUS laptop on Linux, please **give it a ⭐ on GitHub** — it helps other ASUS Linux users discover the tool!

 ---